jembi/cameroon-bahmni-config/windows/README.md

 =============================

 ### Background
-The purpose of the Bahmni Service is to automatically start and gracefully halt a Vagrant Virtual Machine (VM).
+The purpose of the Bahmni Service is to automatically start and gracefully halt a Vagrant Virtual Machine (VM) in a Windows environment.

 The service operates as follows: